uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 An **expression** is a syntactic unit that may be evaluated to get its value.
 For example `2 + 2` would be an expression which would evaluate to `4`.
-Note that since any expression also executes some action, any expression is therefore a statement.

-You could put it this way: Statements in general are executed to make something happen, while expressions in specific are evaluated to produce a value.
+You could put it this way: Statements are executed to make something happen, while expressions are evaluated to produce a value.

 > Note that other authors might define statements and expressions in a slightly different manner.
-> However we will stick to these definitions throughout the book.
+> However we will stick to these definitions throughout this book.

 ### Comments

-Everything that is after a double slash on a line in JavaScript is a **comment**.
+Everything that comes after a double slash on a line is a **comment** in JavaScript.
-Comments are ignored by the runtime and therefore have no effect for the execution of your program:
+Comments are ignored by the runtime and therefore have no effect on the execution of your program:

 ```js
 // This is just a comment